-Proposed Finding: The proposed application is subject to the provisions of 18.16.015(11).
-A land use permit is required because more than 1,000 cubic yards of material and more than 1-acre will be excavated.
+Finding: The proposed application is subject to the provisions of 18.16.015(11).
+A land use permit is required because more than 1,000 cubic yards of material and more than 1 acre will be excavated.

-The Crook County Board of County Commissioners need to approve Applicant's requested Plan Amendment (File 217-24-000197-PLNG) to add the subject property to the County Comprehensive Plan's inventory of significant mineral and aggregate sites.
-A condition of approval is included requiring that the Mining Area be added to the County' Aggregate Inventory prior operating under this requested conditional use permit.
+The Crook County Board of County Commissioners have approved Applicant's requested Plan Amendment (File 217-24-000197-PLNG) to add the subject property to the County Comprehensive Plan's inventory of significant mineral and aggregate sites.
+This standard has been met.